CongducPham/LowCostLoRaGw/README.md

 You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in our tutorial repository https://github.com/CongducPham/tutorials.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/connect-radio-rpi.png)

+Or you can of course use our RFM95 breakout PCB that can be directly connected to the RPI GPIO header.

 Installing the latest gateway version
 =====================================